 - Use Virality.
 Everyone in marketing talks about going viral, but nobody in marketing bothers to take the time to research how to do this.
 So professors and researchers at Stanford, Wharton, and other universities have studied virality.
 They’ve carried out experiments which show the factors that cause a message to go viral (and the factors that prevent virality).
 Read more at my blog virality-and-word-of-mouth.

 - Use Yahoo Answers and Quora to find the audience’s questions, and answer them in your blogs.
 Use digital marketing to promote the blog postings.

-- Use digital marketing (Google Adwords and all channels) to advertise.
-Use analytics to see which is effective.
+- Use digital marketing (advertising) in Google Adwords, Facebook, Twitter, etc. Use analytics to see which is effective.

 - Use Yahoo Answers and Quora to find questions and turn them into tweets with #hashtags and the URL.
 Create 300 tweets in two hours.
 Use bulk upload in Hootsuite to schedule the tweets over a year in Twitter, Facebook, Instagram, etc.

 - Use content marketing to create visibility.
 Write books, blog articles, video, etc. Offer free chapter or white paper in exchange for an email.
 Use digital marketing to promote these.
 Look at your niche in Amazon.
 If the most recent book was published two or three years ago, write a book.
 As the newest book, you will be at the top.

 - Make the offer.
 On the last page of your book, white papers, articles, etc., include a page about your product or service.

 - Place your video in all video sites.

 - Send a monthly newsletter to all contacts.

 - Use Your Email Signature: Add email, URL, and social links, plus a link to the latest blog post from our RSS feed.